awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-modifications.md

 ## Monitor the progress of a volume modification \(CloudWatch Events\)<a name="cwe_monitoring"></a>

 With CloudWatch Events, you can create a notification rule for volume modification events\.
 You can use your rule to generate a notification message using [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/) or to invoke a [Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/) in response to matching events\.
+Events are emitted on a best effort basis\.

 **To monitor progress of a modification using CloudWatch Events**